Demoted: Plot

 All the while, Castro acts excessively mean to Rodney, Mike and the secretaries, moves that eventually cause him to blow a deal with Reilly Auto Parts, a national chain that would make Treadline one of the top tire brands in the country.
 The final straw comes when Castro destroys the secretaries' break room.
 Led by Mike and Rodney, the secretaries storm outside and protest, eventually forming a union.
 Unfortunately for Rodney, his secret is revealed when Jennifer and JR catch him participating in the protest on the local news, which leads to Jennifer calling off their engagement.

 The next day, Rodney goes to Castro begging for his old job back, but Castro refuses, saying there was never a chance of that.
 Rather, desperate to make up the loss of the Reilly deal to corporate, Castro reveals that he will lay off the newly unionized secretaries at the end of the month.
 Along with Mike and Jane, who always wanted to be a salesperson, Rodney meets up with the Reilly executives himself, and the trio successfully close the deal just as a furious Castro bursts into the room.
-He challenges them to a fight and knocked out by Mike.
+He challenges them to a fight and gets knocked out by Mike.

 Finally receiving his old job back thanks to the Reilly deal, Rodney goes to apologize to Jennifer.
 He ends up stripping naked in front of her entire street proclaiming his love for her, fulfilling a promise he made earlier in the film.
 As Jennifer begs him to stop, it's revealed that all the secretaries have talked to her, telling her all the good he's done.
 Jennifer tells the naked Rodney how proud of him she is, and the two reconcile.

 In the end, Rodney marries Jennifer, Mike begins officially dating Elizabeth, Jane has become a sales rep for Treadline and the secretaries now have a new and much improved break room, Rodney and Mike are now running the company, and Rodney finally wins JR's approval.
 The film ends with Castro, now himself demoted, dancing for traffic dressed in an embarrassing tire costume.